quephird/happiNESs/README.md

 # Unit testing

-For the time being, the unit tests are primarily focused on the implementations of the 6502 opcodes.
-This is admittedly bad, and my hope is that I get around to writing tests to exercise other parts of the codebase.
+The unit tests are primarily focused on the implementations of the 6502 opcodes, but there are a few other suites including one for running the set of test ROMs listed above.
+To run them all, hit ⌘-U while in the happiNESs scheme within Xcode.

 # Relevant links